Vijay Anand (filmmaker): Legacy

 A retrospective of his films was held at International Film Festival of India (IFFI), held at Goa in 2007.

 His film Guide has been studied and analyzed by several writers and thinkers.
 The book Guide the Film Perspectives has an in-depth study on the genius of the director running through the film.
+He also acted in television serial tehqiqat on Delhi doordarshan.